SaybroWT21/windows-setup/README.md

 2. In Notepad go to the top left of your toolbar and click File > Open
 3. Navigate to the hosts file, it's located at C:\Windows\System32\drivers\etc
 4. Make sure it displays "All Files (*.*)" (if it's on "Text Documents (*.txt)" the hosts file won't show up)
-5. Copy paste the following below the default comments (lines starting with #)
+5. Copy paste the text following this list below the default comments (lines starting with #).
+6. Make sure that each entry (ip-adress + hostname) is on a separate line (this readme is setup such that this will be the case by copy pasting).
+7. Save the file

 127.0.0.1       localhost <br/>
 ::1             localhost <br/>